programever/alpha/README.md

 # 🗿 Alpha

 **Disclaimer:** Use this project at your own risk.
-The owner holds no responsibility for any outcomes.

 Alpha is a personal assistant built with an AI model and the MCP tool.

+> **Note:** Alpha is currently a prototype for personal experimentation.
+It is not built for public use.
+Please fork or watch this repo to stay updated.

 ## ✨ Features